Andrek01/CamProxy4AlexaP3/README.md

-# CamProxy4AlexaP3 - Version 1.0.0
+Server socket is dead# CamProxy4AlexaP3 - Version 1.0.0

 ## What the Plugin do :